JCMedinaG/JCMedinaG.github.io-MarsProject/README.md

-Instrucctions to open the app:
+Instructions to open the app:

 1-You should download this repo to your desktop.
 2- Run $ python app.py